openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

       candidate of Linux 3.1.
-In the [release-mail for RC7](http://thread.gmane.org/gmane.linux.kernel/1193980) and in a [Google+ post](https://plus.google.com/102150693225130002912/posts/RDMrsVFQMLu) he says that he is starting to get ready to release 3.1; however, as he explains, it would not be practical to have the merge window for Linux 3.2 (which follows the release of 3.1) without kernel.org “ the servers have not been reachable for two weeks now, while they are being reinstalled or checked after the [recent break-in](http://www.h-online.com/news/item/Security-breach-at-kernel-org-1334642.html).
+In the [release-mail for RC7](http://thread.gmane.org/gmane.linux.kernel/1193980) and in a [Google+ post](https://plus.google.com/102150693225130002912/posts/RDMrsVFQMLu) he says that he is starting to get ready to release 3.1; however, as he explains, it would not be practical to have the merge window for Linux 3.2 (which follows the release of 3.1) without kernel.org â€“ the servers have not been reachable for two weeks now, while they are being reinstalled or checked after the [recent break-in](http://www.h-online.com/news/item/Security-breach-at-kernel-org-1334642.html).
 Torvalds also mentioned that he'll be on vacation in early October and indicated that he would not release 3.1 before he comes back.
 That, according to Torvalds, would result in the merge window overlapping with this year's [Kernel Summit](https://events.linuxfoundation.org/events/linux-kernel-summit),